Chart Color Schemes

 An assessment of population growth drivers in Tarragindi reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Tarragindi's population is 11,616 as of November 2025.
-This reflects a growth of 672 people since the 2021 Census, which reported a population of 10,944.
-The increase was inferred from the estimated resident population of 11,593 in June 2024 and an additional 130 validated new addresses since the Census date.
-This results in a population density ratio of 2,553 persons per square kilometer, placing Tarragindi in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 6.1% growth since the census is within 2.8 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 60.6% of overall population gains during recent periods, driving Tarragindi's population growth.
+Tarragindi's population was around 11,616 as of November 2025.
+This showed an increase of 672 people from the 2021 Census figure of 10,944.
+The growth was inferred from ABS's estimated resident population of 11,593 in June 2024 and additional validated new addresses since the Census date.
+This resulted in a population density of 2,553 persons per square kilometer, placing Tarragindi in the upper quartile nationally according to AreaSearch assessments.
+The area's 6.1% growth since the census was within 2.8 percentage points of the national average (8.9%).
+Overseas migration contributed approximately 60.6% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Note that these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
 Considering projected demographic shifts, lower quartile growth of Australian statistical areas is anticipated.
-Tarragindi is expected to grow by 350 persons to 2041 based on the latest population numbers, with an increase of 2.8% in total over the 17 years.
+Tarragindi is expected to grow by 350 persons to reach a total population of 12,964 by 2041, reflecting an increase of 2.8% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population